 Military and Family Life Counselors (MFLCs):

 A key outreach service to Soldiers and Families.
-Enhanced community Family support services by offering licensed clinical social workers and psychologists to address various issues that Soldiers and Families face before and after deployment.
+Enhanced community Family support services offer licensed clinical social workers and psychologists to address various issues that Soldiers and Families face before and after deployment.